 The Earth System Allegro was the first video to be posted, and it received the most views, the largest number of total views, the highest opening day views, the most watch time and the most likes.
-The Seven Levels of Climate Change piece was the last

-- 510 video to be posted and received the least opening day views but also the least total views.
+The Seven Levels of Climate Change piece was the last video to be posted and received the least opening day views but also the least total views.
 In addition, each new video received fewer total views than the previous video over the entire 90 day time scale as well as during the initial period.
-This may be partially explained by each new video that was published typically resulted in the other videos being viewed as well, so new videos are unlikely to overtake older videos over their lifetime. - The piece that had the highest audience retention was the Sea Surface Temperature Aria.
+This may be partially explained by each new video that was published typically resulted in the other videos being viewed as well, so new videos are unlikely to overtake older videos over their lifetime.

+The piece that had the highest audience retention was the Sea surface temperature aria.
 This is not surprising either, as the end is arguably the most interesting part of this piece.
-This pieces starts slowly with a century of pre-industrial control by itself, then the historical dataset is added for another 165 years.
+This pieces stats slowly with a century of pre-industrial control by itself, then the historical dataset is added for another 165 years.
 In the final section of this video, the future scenarios diverge from the historical and pre-industrial control run.
 The global mean SST in scenarios rises rapidly in unison over the early part of the 21st century, then diverge in the second half of the century.
-The Sea Surface Temperature Aria is also the most visually simple animation of the six pieces.
-Only one pane is visible in the video and much of the piece only includes one or two voices at a - 520 time.
-It may be possible that this simplicity helps to hold the audience's attention.
 This piece is the work that is most similar to the other climate change music pieces like (Borromeo et al., 2016) and (Crawford, 2013), described in sect.
 1. In addition, this piece had the lowest opening day view count, but did not have the lowest total view count at the end of the 90 day time range.

 The total number of views of the Earth System music playlist is very small when compared to the most popular YouTube channels, which may have millions of subscribers and views.
-However, when contrasted against other videos on Earth System
+However, when contrasted against other videos on Earth System modelling, the Earth System Music playlist has a comparable total view count.
+This project was focused on demonstrating that we could use Earth System model data to generate music, share it, and perhaps improve the wider public's understanding of climate change modelling, rather than focusing on maximising viewer numbers.